Our family values

 The RO’s ethos of embracing family values is borne out by the appreciation we have for our dedicated team of staff and our committed support of local charities in Hertfordshire.

-The RO has been a family run company for over eighty years and during that time has been blessed with extraordinary length of service from many of its staff.
+The RO has been a family run company for nearly 90 years and during that time has been blessed with extraordinary length of service from many of its staff.

-In the last three years alone we have been able to add six more names to the board for those who have worked for the RO for more than 25 years.
-The average length of service for head office staff is currently more than 12 years, providing the organisation with tremendous stability.
+In the last few years alone we have been able to add six more names to the board for those who have worked for the RO for more than 25 years.

 As the business expands new people join bringing with them different ideas, enabling the organisation to progress, whilst at the same time retaining the core family business values that define the RO.